analyticalmindsltd/smote_variants/README.md

 # Citation

-The publication and dissemination of this work and its derivatives are going on, please come back in a couple of days or weeks updates.
+The publication and dissemination of this work and its derivatives are going on, please come back in a couple of days or weeks for updates.

-# Installation

-The code

-# Usage
+# Documentation

-# Adding a new oversampler
+For a detailed documentation see http://smote_variants.readthedocs.io.